vtex/typescript/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion
-about: General questions about best practices and patterns
+about: Questions and discussions about best practices and patterns
 ---

 **What is to be discussed?**